-Of the 4 bus that leave Paris for Munich every day 3 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 2 buses that leave Paris for Munich every day 2 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 Buses in Europe are a convenient way to travel between cities, with a number of companies offering a variety of domestic and international routes.
 Both Eurolines and Postbus run direct buses from Paris to Munich throughout the week.
 Departures tend to be late in the evening and a typical journey should take approximately 13 hours.
 Flixbus buses depart daily and there is normally a daytime and night service with one change en route at Frankfurt.
 Megabus also offers a night service that departs just after midnight and has one change at Cologne.
 Journey times can vary depending on the service provider, route taken and point of change.